-Throughout the report, there are some frequently used terms that are necessary to understand.
+Frequently used terms are necessary to understand some of this report.

-- Reliability determines whether the assessment is consistent and dependable. - Validity determines whether the assessment measures accurately: does it truly measure the concepts (Style and Versatility) that it proposes to measure? - Correlation a correlation coefficient determines the extent to which two variables are related to each other.
+- Reliability consistency and dependability of the assessment. - Validity -accuracy of the assessment: does it truly measure Style and Versatility? - Correlation extent to which two variables are related to each other.
 Values range from 0.0 (no relationship) to 1.0 (perfect relationship).
-For example, height and weight are proportional to one another and should be highly correlated.
-In fact, the correlation between height and weight among adults is 0.44, a strong relationship (Meyer et al., 2001). - Item an item is a behavioral statement on the survey, sometimes called a "survey question."
-An example of an item is "Says what's on their mind." - Scale a scale is a collection of survey items that measures a single construct.
-For example, Assertiveness is a scale.
-It is measured by a group of items that are all related to the Assertiveness construct. - Profile a profile is the actual report that is given to participants.
-It includes two sections: SOCIAL STYLE and Versatility. - SSP SOCIAL STYLE Profile - SSP-E SOCIAL STYLE Profile Enhanced - SS v3 SOCIAL STYLE v3 Profile - Norms Normative scores are necessary for interpreting scores on scales.
-Norms provide context to scores by comparing them to a meaningful group such as the person's country of origin.
-Based on this, norms make it possible to determine a person's Style and Versatility positions.
+For example, the correlation between height and weight among adults is 0.44, a strong relationship (Meyer et al., 2001). - Item a behavioral statement on the survey, sometimes called a "survey question."
+An example of an item is "Says what's on their mind." - Scale a group of items that measures a single idea, for example, Assertiveness. - Profile output of the assessment given to participants.
+It includes two sections: SOCIAL STYLE and Versatility. - Norms provide context to results by comparing a person to a group, such as a country.
+Norms make it possible to determine a person's Style and Versatility positions.